Quantum Compression of Tensor Network States: Exponentially compressible families of tensor network states

 In order to apply Theorem \ref{thm:tncompression}, the first step is to convert $N$ to a flow network, as illustrated in Figure \ref{fig:mps_LR_graph_cut}.
 Then, Theorem \ref{thm:tncompression} guarantees that the states $\{\ket{\Psi_{L,R}}\}$ can be compressed into a number of qubits equal to the capacity of the minimum cut.
 For the flow network in Figure \ref{fig:mps_LR_graph_cut}, there are two candidates for the minimum cut $(C_s,C_t)$: \begin{itemize} \item[i)] $C_s$ contains only $s$, while $C_t$ contains all the other vertices.
 This cut has capacity $2\log d_{\rm c}$. \item[ii)] $C_t$ contains only $t$, while $C_s$ contains all other vertices.
 This cut has capacity $n\log d_{\rm p}$. \end{itemize} For all other cuts, the cut edges necessarily contain at least two edges of capacity $\log d_{\rm c}$ and one edge of capacity $\log d_{\rm p}$, leading to a capacity larger than that of i).
-For sufficiently large $n$, we have $2\log d_{\rm c} \leq n\log d_{\rm p}$, and i) is the minimum cut.
-Therefore the states $\{\ket{\Psi_{L,R}}\}$ can be compressed into a constant number of $\lceil 2\log d_{\rm c}\rceil $ qubits, independently of the size of the physical system in which the states are embodied.
+For sufficiently large $n$, as we have assumed $d_{\rm c}$ is no larger than a polynomial of $n$, we have $2\log d_{\rm c} \leq n\log d_{\rm p}$, and i) is the minimum cut.
+Therefore the states $\{\ket{\Psi_{L,R}}\}$ can be compressed into a number of $\lceil 2\log d_{\rm c}\rceil $ qubits, which is $O(\log n)$ assuming $d_{\rm c}= O(\poly(n))$.

-Note that although we considered MPSs with open boundary conditions, our memory bound applies also to other cases.
+Note that although we considered MPSs with open boundary conditions, our memory bound also applies to other cases.
 For example, it applies to MPS with periodic conditions (\ref{eq:mps_LR_periodic}).
 More generally, the bound holds for any set of states $\{\ket{\Psi_B}\}$ of the form $\ket{\Psi_{B}} = N_*\ket{B}$, where $\ket{B} \in \map{H}_{{\rm c}}\otimes \map{H}_{{\rm c}}$ is a generic vector on the joint Hilbert space of the boundary conditions.

 In Section \ref{sec:mps_scheme} we will provide an explicit compression protocol that achieves the memory bound $\lceil 2\log d_{\rm c}\rceil $ and can be implemented efficiently on a quantum computer.